Topological Sort Algorithm: Python, C++ Example

 Topological Sorting is also known as Kahn’s algorithm and is a popular Sorting Algorithm.
 Using a directed graph as input, Topological Sort sorts the nodes so that each appears before the one it points to.

-This algorithm is applied on a DAG (Directed Acyclic Graph) so that each node appears in the ordered array before all other nodes are pointed to it.
+This algorithm is applied on a DAG (Directed Acyclic Graph) so that each node appears in the ordered array before all other nodes that are pointed to by it.
 This algorithm follows some rules repeatedly until the sort is completed.

 To simplify, look at the following example: